Cancer Research UK logo.

 • chemotherapy to stop lymphoma spreading to your brain

-Some people might have radiotherapy Open a glossary item after chemoimmunotherapy.
+Some people might have after chemoimmunotherapy.

 You have the chemoimmunotherapy drugs on certain days.
 This is usually over 3 weeks.
 Each 3 week period is called a cycle of treatment.
 How many cycles you have depends on your situation.